Euscorpius is the first and only research publication

-In 2002-2017, 209 new species and 13 new genera of scorpions from 56 countries (Afghanistan, Australia, Cameroon, Chile, China, Colombia, Democratic Republic of Congo, Dominican Republic, Ethiopia, Greece, Guadeloupe, India, Indonesia, Iran, Iraq, Israel, Jordan, Laos, Lithuania (amber), Malagasy Republic, Malaysia, Mauritania, Mexico, Morocco, Myanmar, Nepal, Oman, Pakistan, Peru, Philippines, Saudi Arabia, Somalia, Somaliland, Sri Lanka, Suriname, Thailand, Tunisia, Turkey, Turkmenistan, Uganda, USA, Uzbekistan, Venezuela, Vietnam, and Yemen) and 11 new genera of scorpions have been described in “Euscorpius”.
+In 2002-2017, 209 new species and 13 new genera of scorpions from 56 countries (Afghanistan, Australia, Bosnia & Herzegovina, Bulgaria, Cameroon, Chile, China, Colombia, Croatia, Democratic Republic of Congo, Dominican Republic, Egypt, Eritrea, Ethiopia, Greece, Guadeloupe, Guatemala, Guyana, India, Indonesia, Iran, Iraq, Israel, Jordan, Kenya, Laos, Lithuania (amber), Madagascar, Malaysia, Mauritania, Mexico, Morocco, Myanmar, Nepal, Oman, Pakistan, Peru, Philippines, Saudi Arabia, Somalia, Somaliland, Sri Lanka, Suriname, Thailand, Tunisia, Turkey, Turkmenistan, Uganda, USA, Uzbekistan, Venezuela, Vietnam, Western Sahara, and Yemen) have been described in “Euscorpius”.

 Euscorpius takes advantage of the rapidly evolving medium of quick online publication, at the same time maintaining high research standards for the burgeoning field of scorpion science (scorpiology).